vitaly-t/connection-string/README.md

 #### Method `toString() => string`

-Constructs and returns a connection string from all the current properties.
+When called on the root object of type `ConnectionString`, the method constructs and returns a connection string from all the current properties.

 Example: